stefantalpalaru/transmission-og/qt/README.txt

 BUILDING ON WINDOWS

-   rb07 has a writeup of this on the Transmission wiki: https://trac.transmissionbt.com/wiki/BuildingTransmissionQtWindows
+   rb07 has a writeup of this on the original Transmission wiki: https://trac.transmissionbt.com/wiki/BuildingTransmissionQtWindows

 BUILDING ON OS X

-   nnc has a writeup of this on the Transmission wiki: https://trac.transmissionbt.com/wiki/BuildingTransmissionQtMac
+   nnc has a writeup of this on the original Transmission wiki: https://trac.transmissionbt.com/wiki/BuildingTransmissionQtMac

 BUILDING ON UNIX

    1. Prerequisites: Qt >= 4.8 and its development packages
-   2. Build Transmission as normal
+   2. Build Transmission OG as normal
    3. In the qt/ directory, type "qmake qtr.pro" (or "qmake-qt4 qtr.pro", or "qmake-qt5 qtr.pro")
    4. In the qt/ directory, type "make"
    5. In the qt/ directory, as root, type "INSTALL_ROOT=/usr make install"